dagainz/Correlator/docs/index.md

 Correlator is a Python library and collection of utilities that collectively facilitate the creation of log event processing systems.
-Functionality and scaffolding is provided to create systems that process log data in real time over the network as well as after-the-fact by processing log files.
+Functionality and scaffolding is provided to create systems that process log data in real time over the network as well as after-the-fact by reading and processing log files.

 ## Features